Making changes on your website can be scary.

 All of these concerns are totally valid.
 And I’m not here to defend conversion optimization either.
 Every business has its risks.
 And if you really want to improve the conversion rate of your website, you should have the heart to explore new territories with calculated risks at least.

-So, if optimizing your website for better conversions is new for you, implementing best practices of the conversion optimization industry is a great way to get started with minimal risk.
+So, if optimizing your website for better conversions is new for you, implementing conversion rate optimization best practices from the industry is a great way to get started with minimal risk.

 After all, these practices are called “best” for a reason.
 They work for majority.
 But again, every website has its own unique visitor set and the results can sometimes be surprisingly unpredictable.